-PLO# PLO Text 7A2 7A3 7A4 7K1 7K2 7R1 7S1 7S2 7S3 1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. ✓ ✓ ✓ 2 ✓ ✓ ✓ 3 Communicate effectively in a variety of professional contexts. ✓ ✓ ✓ ✓ ✓ 4 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. ✓ ✓ ✓ ✓ 5 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. ✓ ✓ ✓ 6 Apply computer science theory and software development fundamentals to produce computing-based solutions. ✓ ✓ ✓
+PLO # PLO Text 7A2 7A3 7A4 7K1 7K2 7R1 7S1 7S2 7S3 1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. ? ? ?
+2 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. ? ? ? ?
+3 Communicate effectively in a variety of professional contexts. ? ? ? ? ?
+4 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. ? ? ? ?
+5 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. ? ? ?
+6 Apply computer science theory and software development fundamentals to produce computing-based solutions. ? ? ?